-Our work protects both the environment and the people we serve.
+Our work protects both the health and safety of the environment as well as the people we serve.
 For this reason, each of our jobs is important.
-We must strive to achieve compliance and to properly complete records of the decisions that we make and the circumstances that we deal with.
-This is especially true if during the workday a problem arises, or a mistake is made.
+We must strive to achieve Target Zero in our compliance in addition to properly completing records of the decisions that we make and the circumstances that we deal with.
+This is especially true if during the workday a problem arises, an unusual event takes place, or a mistake is made.